Stock Tank Pools Are Here to Save Summer 2022

 As far as the installation itself, it’s fairly basic: You choose a flat area in your yard, deposit the stock tank, add the ground pool pump/filter, and you’re in business.

 Since this is a DIY project, there’s no universal way to custom fit the tank for personal needs.
 Customizing your stock tank pool might include cutting holes to include water hoses, water removal pumps, or tank heaters.
 Or you can skip the pump, cut your losses, and either empty the water after each use or accept your fate of soaking in a filthy, mosquito-bitten reservoir.

-Customization aside, there are best practices and Stacey Maaser, a mother of five children, and blogger at Embracing Motherhood has cracked the stock tank tub code.
-Last year, she installed a stock tank tub.
-She wrote about it.
-NBD.
-This year, people (us included) are pestering her for advice because, you know, the whole tank thing is trending.
+Customization aside, there are best practices, and Stacey Maaser, a mother of five children, and blogger at Embracing Motherhood has cracked the stock tank tub code.
+Last year, she installed a stock tank tub and wrote about it.

-The biggest challenge, she says, is keeping the DIY tank clean.
-Maaser says she dumps the tank water about 2-3 times every summer and tries to avoid algae build up with bleach or a strong natural cleanser.
+The biggest challenge, Maaser says, is keeping the DIY stock tank pool clean.
+Maaser says she dumps the tank water two or three times every summer and tries to avoid algae build-up with bleach or a strong natural cleanser.
 She dumps the water by tipping over the tank and it swamps up the yard.
 She could have bought an inexpensive above-ground pool pump but she’s not worried about it.
 That’s easy stuff.
 The harder stuff is making sure the leaks are unintentional.
-Maaser warns that cutting the holes into the tank is the most critical and excruciating step.
+Maaser notes that cutting the holes into the tank is the most critical step.

-“It’s getting the right cut, the right fit with the attachment pieces and using plumber’s tape and epoxy,” she says with some weariness in her voice.
+“It’s getting the right cut, the right fit with the attachment pieces and using plumber’s tape and epoxy,” she says.